Onshore, Nearshore, Reef, Backcountry, Flats, Wreck

-As the name implies, these are very large types of Grouper.
-The biggest grouper in the western Atlantic, they are stocky in shape, have tiny eyes and broadheads.
+As the name implies, this is a gigantic species of Grouper.
+As the biggest Grouper in the western Atlantic, they are stocky in shape, have tiny eyes and broadheads.
 Their pectoral and tail fins are connected along the back.
-They can live in the brackish water and tolerate low oxygen levels.
+They can live in brackish water and tolerate low oxygen levels.

 They can grow to 8 feet in length and weigh up to 800 pounds.

 At one time, it was thought the Atlantic and Pacific Goliath Groupers were the same species, and centuries ago, they were the same species.
 They are now considered sister species.
 There are a few distinguishing marks between the two.
 The Pacific Goliath Grouper has primarily dark grey coloration, which is punctuated by small, white spots and blotches, and many times yellow accenting their fins.
 The Atlantic Goliath Grouper is mottled tan and grey.
 The Atlantic Grouper is also larger than the Pacific species.

 Adult Goliath Groupers gather together in spawning groups as soon as they prepared to mate.
 The groups vary in size, number, and location.
 Once they are together, the females lay eggs.
 Once the males fertilize the eggs, they rise to the surface of the water.
 The eggs then drift with the ocean currents for about 40 to 60 days, reaching the nursery areas as the baby groupers hatch out.
 These tiny groupers swim to the bottom of the ocean and hide in sea mangroves and grasses until they grow larger.

 They may experience a sex reversal with age.
 All young groupers are female, but as they grow older, some become male.
 Only small percentages remain out of maturity long enough to become males, thus ensuring that most groupers are egg-laying females.